python/cpython/Doc/library/fnmatch.rst

 .. function:: translate(pattern)

-   Return the shell-style *pattern* converted to a regular expression.
+   Return the shell-style *pattern* converted to a regular expression for using with :func:`re.match`.

    Example: